yaser2us/dynamo/README.md

 ```

 ## Done
-we are done. now just run the project.
+We are done. now just run the project.
 We suggest to try below example to kickstart dynamo inside your project.
 Then try to change the dictionary and components one by one to have safe journey.

 ## APIs